opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 Use website types to create your suitable environment

 ####  typo3cms
-* MariaDB 10.x autocreated and environment set
+* MariaDB 10.x with database, user, grants and environment set
 * PHP-FPM 5.6
 * nginx 1.6 with naxsi WAF (and TYPO3 white/blacklists)
 * TYPO3 6.2 cloned into /var/lib/typo3/